|Guide||♦||24 Triplogs||0 Topics|

 What about asking others to keep things a secret?
 Should they comply?
 What happens if people who are not in your "clique" find out about your secret?
 Do the outcasts have an obligation to keep the secret if the "secret holders" decided to exclude them and deny them information but later ask for their participation in secret-keeping afterward?
 What if they tell you of the location and, in turn for sharing the beta, ask for your secrecy?
 Is that different?
 How much does ethics factor into this?
 How much of this is highschool-esque clique elitism nonsense?

 Is a secret still a secret once enough people have found out about it that the original secret holders can no longer control their secret?
 Isn't it always the responsibility of the original people to keep their secret?
 Ben Franklin once said secrets can only be kept between two men if one of them were dead.
 Later, he also said we shouldn't sacrifice our personal freedoms for the perception of security.
 Were Old Ben still around, he would surely have something to say about the events of the last few years in our country.

 Whoa, I digress, too much heady stuff, best discussed over a beer...or three...

-Hike: Descriptions will be brief as you should have enough experience to not require step by step instructions.
+Descriptions will be brief as you should have enough experience not to require step-by-step instructions.

-Descend north-east into the gully.
-Make sure you hit the correct drainage into the correct canyon, otherwise you are setting yourself up for disaster.
+Descend northeast into the gully.
+Ensure you hit the correct drainage into the correct canyon; otherwise, you are setting yourself up for disaster.
 Find good use trails as only a little bushwhacking is required (at first in the upper drainage).
-The first obstacle is a walk around bypass on left.
+The first obstacle is a walk-around bypass on the left.
 Avoid creating a new use trail.
 The second obstacle involves going slightly up canyon of a right incoming drainage, around the drainage, and descending from the opposite side where you first came to face the 2nd obstacle.
 Avoid creating a new use trail.
 You will arrive in a large flat area.
 Gear up here.

 Hike downstream along West Fork until you reach the trail and hike the trail out to the highway.